sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started-ai.md

 ## Publish the prompt

-Now let's publish the prompt you created so you can use it to extract checking account numbers from other bank statement documents.
+To extract checking account numbers from other bank statements, you'll need to publish the "config" containing your prompt.

-To publish the "config" containing your prompt, click **Publish**, click **Production**, then click **Publish to production**:
+ Click **Publish**, click **Production**, then click **Publish to production**:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_instruct_10.png)

 ## Test the prompt

 Let's see if the config containing your prompt works with other bank statements.
-To test the config against a second example document, take the following steps:
+To test the prompt, take the following steps:

 1. Navigate to <https://app.sensible.so/editor/instruct/?d=sensible_instruct_basics&c=bank_statement&g=bank_statement_2>.
 Notice that the left pane now displays a statement for a different customer.